exadel-inc/esl/pages/views/blogs/ESL v4.13.0.md

 - In the `esl-popup` module, we've resolved a bug related to updating the popup position when the activator changes.

-- The `esl-media` module has received a bugfix addressing issues with the brightcove provider's autoplay marker.
+- The `esl-media` module has received a bugfix addressing issues with the Brightcove provider's autoplay marker.

 - The `esl-scrollbar` module now includes a bugfix for handling situations where the browser creates dimensions with floating-point values, ensuring correct handling of `at-start/at-end` positions.